AthereoAndromeda/trc2021-mobot/docs/Mecanum_Direction.md

 The above code would work normally.
 So the next question is why hexadecimal then?
 Well it's quite simple.
 It's just shorter to write than binary.
 Seriously, that's it.

 With hexadecimal, you can represent 1 byte, or 8 bits, with only 2 characters.
-To convert bewtween hexadecimal and binary, just use some online calculator.
+To convert between hexadecimal and binary, just use some online calculator.
 Wait, didn't you say it was easy to convert from hexadecimal to binary and vice-versa?

 Yes.
 Easy for computers which operate on base-2.
 Not so much for us humans who are used to a base-10 system.
 Also the Arduino runs at like